Jury Selection in Employment Litigation: Preparing for Voir Dire, Identifying Bias, Leveraging Strikes

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will provide employment litigators with strategic techniques for effective jury selection.
-The panel will offer tips for using social media and questionnaires, weeding out jurors, dealing with tainted panels, and avoiding common mistakes during voir dire.
+This CLE webinar will provide employment litigators with strategic techniques for jury selection.
+The panel will offer tips for using social media and questionnaires, weeding out jurors, dealing with tainted jurors, and avoiding common mistakes during voir dire.

 - Use of themes in jury selection